cal-itp/data-infra/kubernetes/README.md

 ### Nodepool lifecycle

+It's much more likely that a user may want to add or change node pools than make changes to the cluster itself.
 Certain features of node pools are immutable (e.g. machine type); to change such parameters requires creating a new node pool with the desired new values, migrating workloads off of the old node pool, and then deleting the old node pool.
 The node pool lifecycle scripts help simplify this process.

 #### Create a new node pool